Julio Argentino Roca: Second presidency (1898–1904)

-During this presidency military service was introduced in 1901 and a border dispute with Chile was settled in 1902.
+During this presidency military service was introduced in 1901 and a border dispute with Chile was settled in 1902 by singing the Pacts of May and erecting Christ the Redeemer of the Andes with significant assistance from Ángela de Oliveira Cézar de Costa the sister of his mistress Guillermina Oliveira Cézar.
 Luis Drago, Roca's foreign minister, articulated the Drago Doctrine of 1902 asserting that foreign powers could not collect public debts from sovereign American states by armed force or occupation of territory.
 Argentina's foreign debt increased in this period, although economic growth continued.
 Roca was unable to continue his political domination, and he was unable to essentially name his successor.
 Roca's second term ended in 1904, and is considered less successful than his first.

 Later years

 In 1912 Roca was appointed as Special Ambassador of Argentina to Brazil by President Roque Sáenz Peña.
 Roca returned to Argentina in 1914 and died in Buenos Aires on October 19, 1914.
 He was buried in La Recoleta Cemetery in Buenos Aires.

 His son, Julio Argentino Roca, Jr., became vice-president of Argentina in 1932 to 1938.